Javed Iqbal Abbasi

 Haji Javed Iqbal Abbasi is a Pakistani politician and former senator.
 He had been member of the National Assembly of Pakistan from 1985 to 1988 and again from 1990 to 1993.
+Abbasi comes from Seer Gharbi in Abbottabad District, his father had owned a general store in Havelian, while his son Murtaza Javed Abbasi is also a politician.

 Political career

-He was elected to the National Assembly of Pakistan as an independent candidate from NA-12 (Abbottabad) in 1985 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from NA-12 (Abbottabad) in the 1985 Pakistani general election.

-He was re-elected the National Assembly of Pakistan as a candidate of Islami Jamhoori Ittehad from NA-12 (Abbottabad) in 1990 Pakistani general election.
+He was re-elected the National Assembly of Pakistan as a candidate of Islami Jamhoori Ittehad from NA-12 (Abbottabad) in the 1990 Pakistani general election.
 He received 43,764 votes and defeated independent candidate Sardar Gul Khatab.

 He became senator on the ticket of Pakistan Muslim League (Nawaz) (PML-N) in 1997 senate election.